appleseedhq/appleseed-maya/docs/source/shaders/material/as_metal.rst

    Another textured steel.

-.. thumbnail:: /_images/screenshots/metal/as_metal_copper3.png
+.. thumbnail:: /_images/screenshots/metal/as_metal_measured_copper.png
    :group: shots_as_metal_group_A
    :width: 10%
    :title:

-   Textured copper with a different IBL.
+   Setup using measured complex ior for copper.

-.. thumbnail:: /_images/screenshots/metal/as_metal_steel3.png
+.. thumbnail:: /_images/screenshots/metal/as_metal_measured_brass.png
    :group: shots_as_metal_group_A
    :width: 10%
    :title:

+   Setup using measured complex ior for brass.

+.. thumbnail:: /_images/screenshots/metal/as_metal_measured_aluminium3.png
+   :group: shots_as_metal_group_A
+   :width: 10%
+   :title:

+   Measured aluminium with textured radial anisotropy.

+.. thumbnail:: /_images/screenshots/metal/as_metal_copper3.png
+   :group: shots_as_metal_group_A
+   :width: 10%
+   :title:

-   Steel with a different IBL.
+   Textured copper with a different IBL.

 .. thumbnail:: /_images/screenshots/metal/as_metal_silver2.png
    :group: shots_as_metal_group_A